aokmen/Stock_App_React-Project/README.md

 ## Overview
 The Stock Management System is a web application designed to manage inventory and sales data.
 It provides a user-friendly interface for tracking sales, profits, brands, and firms.
 This README.md file provides an overview of the project's main components and functionalities.

+## Components and Libraries
+- React: The project is built using the React library for building user interfaces.
+- Material-UI: Material-UI is used for styling and UI components.
+- Tremor Chart: The Tremor Chart library is used for data visualization.
+- Redux Toolkit: Redux Toolkit might be used for state management, but the code snippets related to Redux are currently commented out.

 ## Dashboard
 ### Home Component
 - The `Home.js` component serves as the dashboard's landing page.